 Intuitive

 Your dashboard, like the dashboard in your car, needs to be simple to understand.
 You should aim to check the dashboard as frequently as possible, spending as little time as possible with each check.
 Therefore, it needs to have simple graphics and metrics that are intuitive.
 When it comes to analyzing these graphics and determining which dashboard will be best for your company, think about building a dashboard that says as much as possible with as little text as possible.
+Utilizing drag and drop functionality can further simplify the customization process, allowing for quick and effortless integration of pre-built business metrics.

 Custom